-The following table summarizes the Company's financial assets and liabilities that were measured at fair value on a recurring basis by level within the fair value hierarchy:
+The following table summarizes the Company's financial liabilities that were measured at fair value on a recurring basis by level within the fair value hierarchy:

-June 30, 2022
+September 30, 2022

-· · · · · · · · · · · · · · · · · · · Level 1 Level 2 Level 3 Level 3 Total
+Level 1 Level 2 Level 3 Total

-(in thousands)
+(in tho usands)

 Liabilities:

-Convertible notes \$ \$ \$ 100,000 \$ 100,000
+Convertible notes \$ - \$ - \$ 125,000 \$ 125,000

 There were no financial assets and liabilities outstanding that were remeasured at fair value on a recurring basis as of December 31, 2021.
+There were no financial assets outstanding that were remeasured at fair value on a recurring basis as of September 30, 2022.

 The carrying amounts reflected in the condensed consolidated balance sheets for cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities approximate their fair values due to their short-term nature.
-The Company elected the fair value option to account for the Notes (see Note 6).
-The fair value of the Notes was determined based on significant inputs not observable in the market, which represents a level 3 measurement within the fair value hierarchy.
+The fair value option better reflects the underlying economics of the Notes and their embedded features.